terramate-io/terramate/docs/orchestration/index.md

 ### Explicit Order Of Execution

 Terramate's Explicit Order of Execution feature allows you to designate a specific order for stack execution.
-This is done by definin **before** and **after** fields within the **stack** block, referring to other directories containing stacks.
+This is done by defining **before** and **after** fields within the **stack** block, referring to other directories containing stacks.

 **Before** ensures that the specified stack is executed before all stacks in the mentioned directories.
 Conversely, **after** ensures the stack is executed after those in the directories.
 Both relative and project root paths can be used to reference directories.